What are Pastels?

 Pastels were traditionally used in the 18th Century for painting royal portraiture.
 The soft pastel medium can trace its roots back to prehistoric cave paintings.
 It has been in and out of style in the last four centuries however is now enjoying a modern day resurgence of popularity.
 This is due to their intense colours, permanence and no need for drying.

 Pastels consist of pure powdered pigment and a binder.
 The pigments used in pastels are the same as those used to produce all coloured art media, including oil paints.
 The binder is of a neutral hue and low saturation, the more expensive pastels use less binder.
 These tend to be more soft and difficult to use due to crumbling, however the colours are more intense.
 The colour effect of pastels is closer to the natural dry pigments than that of any other process.

-My paintings are created using the finest brands of pastel in the form of pencils and sticks.
+My paintings are created using the finest brands of pastel in the form of pencils, cubes and soft sticks.
 Pastels are regarded for their lightfast capabilities and permanence.
-Brands of pastel I use are :
+The brands I use include :

 - Caran D’ache both cubes and pencils

 - Unison soft pastels